 20 Stunning examples of bamboo architecture

 Bamboo architecture may well seem to be some sort of exotic form of field, especially in the Western context.
 And it is a fact that detailed literature about bamboo in modern architecture is hard to come by.
 But to put things into perspective, the bamboo industry (including small goods, fabric, etc) is expected to be worth $25 billion by the year 2012.
-Moreover the cultures of East Asia and the South Pacific have traditionally shown affinity for bamboo as a construction material.
+Moreover, the cultures of East Asia and the South Pacific have traditionally shown an affinity for bamboo as a construction material.

-DSA+s uses bamboo to build outdoor Japanese Noodle restaurant:
+1. DSA+s uses bamboo to build outdoor Japanese Noodle restaurant:

-Bamboo Pavilion: Mesmerizing eco home for communal living:
+2. Bamboo Pavilion: Mesmerizing eco home for communal living:

-Rix Center for Ocean Discoveries flaunts bamboo ‘shell’ construction:
+3. Rix Center for Ocean Discoveries flaunts bamboo ‘shell’ construction:

 Now it’s time for bamboo to be used for state-of-the-art research centers.
 The Rix Center for Ocean Discoveries, a hub for oceanographic researches designed by the eminent Canadian architectural firm de Hoog & Kierulf, incorporates an area of 1200 sq m and exhibits a plethora of spatial demarcations such as conference halls, lecturing halls and advanced laboratories for marine sciences.
 But the defining feature of this fascinating design would be its scallop shaped shell composed wholly from bamboo.

-Sustainable dormitories for Thai orphanage:
+4. Sustainable dormitories for Thai orphanage:

 Architectural firm TYIN Tegnestue has taken up the conscientious approach to bamboo construction.
 Noh Bo, a small village on the Thai-Burmese border will witness the construction of these simple yet convenient new dormitories made up of organic bamboo for sheltering a total of about 50 children.

-St Val Architect proposes a wholesome vernacular bamboo housing project for Haiti:
+5. St Val Architect proposes a wholesome vernacular bamboo housing project for Haiti:

 Simplicity infused with a traditionalistic virtue defines this interesting design concept of ahousing project proposed for Port au Prince, Haiti.
 St Val Architect studio have supposedly been inspired by the prevalent traditional art of making cocoon-shaped baskets, composed from weaving natural plant fibers available from the local habitat.
 The buildings will maintain a vertical alignment so as not to increase the overall structural density of the area.